Statistical Advantage of Softmax Attention: Insights from Single-Location Regression: Performance of the attention at finite sample complexity

 } \end{result} The derivation of this result is given in Appendix~\ref{secApp:répliques}.
 We simplified it assuming diagonal order parameters, which is analogous to the manifold assumption made in Section \ref{sec:population}.
 Taking the limit $\alpha\to\infty$ we checked that we recover the expression of the population risk of Proposition \ref{res:mseAttentionPopR4}, and in particular $\lim_{\alpha \to \infty}\mathsf{E}_\sigma(\alpha)$ corresponds to the value of $\mathsf{E}_\sigma$ derived in Section \ref{subsec:comp-linear-softmax} for the population risk.
 While our derivation is based on the non-rigorous replica method, we expect that a formal proof could be established under the so-called replicon condition along the lines of recent progress in proof techniques from \cite{vilucchio2025asymptotics} that is able to deal with minimization of intrinsically non-convex objectives for single-index models.
 Extending this proof to multi-index models, such as~\eqref{eq:perte}, is a technical challenge left for future work.

 As in the population result of \Cref{res:mseAttentionPopR7}, the high-dimensional analysis shows that the risk depends only on a few order parameters.
+To give some intuition, they can be interpreted in the following way. $m_k$ and $m_v$ are the alignments of $k$ and $v$ with $k^*$ and $v^*$, respectively. $Q_k$ and $Q_v$ are the squared norms of $k$ and $v$. $V_k$ and $V_v$ are related to the local curvature of the empirical risk $\mathcal L$; they encode the fluctuations due to the finite sampling ratio and when $\alpha\to\infty$ we have $V_k, V_v\to 0$.
+Last, in the self-consistent equations, the potential $\psi_\mathrm{out}$ plays the role of an effective low-dimensional empirical risk.
 Although the resulting expressions are cumbersome, it is important to emphasize that these quantities are deterministic and independent of the diverging dimensions $N$ and $D$, in contrast to the original risk \eqref{eq:perte}.
 Thus the result provides an implementable formula for the performance of ERMs.
 In practice, the minimum over the set $\mathcal{S}$ is computed by running the fixed point method from several initializations, typically random (so-called \textit{uninformed}) and \textit{informed} ones corresponding to (partial) alignment of $k$ and $v$ with $k^*$ and $v^*$.